jirzii/R4GT/README.md

 # R4GT
-R script to download data from google trends
+R script to download data from google trends.

 To use a version of this script you will need to have an account for Google and you will need to log on to the Google Trends site.